d12frosted/elpa-mirror/gnu/project-readme.txt

 files and its relations to external directories.  `project-files' should be consistent with `project-ignores'.

+`project-buffers' can be overridden if the project has some unusual shape (e.g. it contains files residing outside of its root, or some files inside the root must not be considered a part of it).
+It should be consistent with `project-files'.

 This list can change in future versions.

 VC project: